Wusun: Social structure

 The social structure of the Wusun resembled that of the Xiongnu.
 They were governed by the Great Kunmi, whose power was hereditary.
 The Great Kunmi and his two sons, who commanded the east and left flanks of the Wusun realm, each commanded a force of 10,000 men.
 The Wusun also fielded a regular army, with each freeman being considered a warrior.
 Their administrative apparatus was fairly sophisticated, consisting of sixteen officials.
 The Great Kunmi was assisted by a council of elders, which limited his power to some degree.
 The Wusun elite maintained itself through tribute from conquered tribes, war booty and trading profits.
 The booty acquired by the Wusun in their frequent conflicts enabled the administrative elite and members of the Kunmi's guard to amass enormous riches.

 Wusun society seems to have been highly stratified.
 The main source of this stratification seems to have been property ownership.
 The wealthiest Wusuns are believed to have owned as many as 4,000 to 5,000 horses, and there is evidence pointing to privileged use of certain pastures.
 Typical of early patriarchal stratified societies, Wusun widows were obliged to remain within the family of their late husband by marrying one of his relatives, a concept known as levirate marriage.
 Y. A. Zadneprovskiy writes that the social inequality among the Wusun created social unrest among the lower strata.
 Wusun society also included many slaves, mostly prisoners of war.
 The Wusun are reported as having captured 10,000 slaves in a raid against the Xiongnu.
 Wusun slaves mainly laboured as servants and craftsmen, although the freemen formed the core of the Wusun economy.

 Archaeology

 Numerous sites belonging to the Wusun period in Zhetysu and the Tian Shan have been excavated.
 Most of the cemeteries are burial grounds with the dead interred in pit-graves, referred to as the Chil-pek group, which probably belong the local Saka population.
-A second group of kurgans with burials in lined "catacomb" chamber graves, of the so-called Aygîrdzhal group, are found together with the Chil-pek tombs from the 2nd century BCE to the 5th century CE, and have been attributed to the Yuezhi.
+A second group of kurgans with burials in lined "catacomb" chamber graves, of the so-called Aygîrdzhal group, are found together with the Chil-pek tombs from the 2nd century BC to the 5th century AD, and have been attributed to the Yuezhi.
 Graves of the Wusun period typically contain personal belongings, with the burials of the Aygîrdzhal group often containing weapons.